Wrongful Death Attorneys in Michigan: Can Medical Records be Disclosed?

 Can anyone file a Wrongful Death Suit?

 This will depend on the state in which the suit is filed.
 Usually, the executor of the victim’s estate will file the wrongful death suit on behalf of the survivors.
 In some states, the wife or children of the deceased, or the parents in the case of a minor, are allowed to file.
 In other states, other family members such as grandparents or anyone depending on financial support from the victim are allowed to file, based on a hierarchy.
-Your personal injury lawyer at Cochran, Kroll & Associates, P.C. can assist you with the applicable state laws.
+Your personal injury lawyer at the law offices of Cochran, Kroll & Associates, P.C. can assist you with the applicable state laws including those outlined under the Michigan Wrongful Death Act.

 Can you get the medical records of the victim released?